sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 It is also possible to generate a monitor with an API interface and without I/O handling.
 This may especially be useful if one wants to access the monitor from another Java or Scala application.
 The compilation to API code can be achieved with the `-n` flag.
-The Api monitor can be generated as scala code and as (non-executeable) jar archive as well.
+The Api monitor can be generated as Scala code and as (non-executable) jar archive as well.
 Details about how the API can be accessed can be found [here](API.md).

 ## Connecting TeSSLa to external functions